trinhminhtriet/trinhminhtriet/README.md

 ## ⭐ Recent stars

-- [parulnith/Face-Detection-in-Python-using-OpenCV](https://github.com/parulnith/Face-Detection-in-Python-using-OpenCV) - Face Detection with Python using OpenCV (today)
+- [Gutem/http-api-design](https://github.com/Gutem/http-api-design) - HTTP API design guide extracted from work on the Heroku Platform API (today)
-- [parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK](https://github.com/parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK) - Building a Simple Chatbot from Scratch in Python (using NLTK) (today)
+- [Idov31/NovaHypervisor](https://github.com/Idov31/NovaHypervisor) - NovaHypervisor is a defensive x64 Intel host based hypervisor.
+The goal of this project is to protect against kernel based attacks (either via Bring Your Own Vulnerable Driver (BYOVD) or other means) by safeguarding defense products (AntiVirus / Endpoint Protection) and kernel memory structures and preventing unauthorized access to kernel memory. (today)
-- [yogeshhk/TeachingDataScience](https://github.com/yogeshhk/TeachingDataScience) - Course notes for Data Science related topics, prepared in LaTeX (today)
+- [Idov31/Jormungandr](https://github.com/Idov31/Jormungandr) - Jormungandr is a kernel implementation of a COFF loader, allowing kernel developers to load and execute their COFFs in the kernel.  (today)
-- [MuhammadBilalYar/Hadoop-On-Window](https://github.com/MuhammadBilalYar/Hadoop-On-Window) - HADOOP 2.8.0 (22 March, 2017) INSTALLATION ON WINDOW 10 (today)
+- [Idov31/MrKaplan](https://github.com/Idov31/MrKaplan) - MrKaplan is a tool aimed to help red teamers to stay hidden by clearing evidence of execution. (today)
-- [milinda/kappa-architecture.com](https://github.com/milinda/kappa-architecture.com) - A repository of information, implementations and examples around the Kappa Architecture (today)
+- [Idov31/Venom](https://github.com/Idov31/Venom) - Venom is a library that meant to perform evasive communication using stolen browser socket (today)

 ## 🔨 Latest Pull Requests I published